 Understanding MOT History and Test Results

-A comprehensive UK guide explaining MOT testing, interpreting results, common failure points, checking vehicle history, and preparing for tests.
+A comprehensive UK guide explaining MOT testing, results, common failure points, how to check history, and tips for vehicle preparation and post-failure steps.

 Understanding MOT History and Test Results